Frequently Asked Questions

 There are also lots of studies in the hypnotherapy world around further studies of people who use hypnosis to lose weight and those that didn’t use hypnotherapy to lose weight – the results were that those that used hypnotherapy lost 90% more weight than those that didn’t.
 The similar study was done on a group of people to heal their bones – 41% of the people who used hypnosis had faster healing bones.

-Hypnotherapy has the ability to reach your subconscious mind, a huge memory bank that permanently stores everything that’s ever happened to you.
+Targeted guided meditation has the ability to reach your subconscious mind, a huge memory bank that permanently stores everything that’s ever happened to you.
 The function of your subconscious mind is to keep your body temperature at 98.6 degrees Fahrenheit, just as it keeps you breathing regularly and keeps your heart beating at a certain rate, it also stores and retrieves data.
 Its job is to ensure that you respond exactly the way you are programmed.
 Sometimes your subconscious mind can cause you to feel emotionally and physically uncomfortable whenever you attempt to do something new or different or have fear or discomfort about something.
-Hypnotherapy helps you talk directly to the subconscious mind when in a relaxed state to reprogramme it and find meaningful positive alternatives to unwanted ways of thinking, feelings or behaviours promoting personal development and unlocking inner potential.
+Targeted guided meditation helps you talk directly to the subconscious mind when in a relaxed state to reprogramme it and find meaningful positive alternatives to unwanted ways of thinking, feelings or behaviours promoting personal development and unlocking inner potential.